realjoet/sass-boilerplate/README.md

 ## More Info
-For a more readable version of this document, as well as tips for progressive enhancement of your environment, check out my article on Medium at:
+For a more readable version of this document, as well as tips for progressive enhancement of your environment, I'll be writing a Medium article soon.
+Follow me on Medium, [@realjoet](https://medium.com/@realjoet).

 If you're using Sublime, I recommend downloading these packages to improve your workflow:
   * [Package Control for Sublime](https://packagecontrol.io/installation)